Tracking information like movement, steps and heart rate are all part of the quantified self movement which is quickly gaining in popularity.

 Training load looks at users’ exercise activity over the last seven days and compares it to the optimal range for your fitness and recent training history.
 Training status does the same thing with a more short-term view, and lets you know if you’re training productively, peaking or overreaching.
 Additionally, the training effect metric tracks and reviews the aerobic and anaerobic benefit of a training session.
 There are also other advanced dynamics for running, cycling and swimming, including FTP, VO2 max, cadence and others.

 The only negative is the price.
-On that note, the Garmin Forerunner 235 is also a great option.
+On that note, the lower priced Garmin Forerunner 235 is also a great option.
 In addition to tracking your runs, the gadget will provide you with the recovery advisor and VO2 Max, but you will miss out on the more advanced analysis of the 935.

 Garmin Fenix 5

-To our delight, Garmin announced not one, but three new watches in the Fenix line at CES 2017 in Las Vegas.
 This is the ultimate outdoor adventuring watch that packs bumped up specs into a slightly slimmer body.
 You can choose between multiple models that vary in size to fit every wrist and every workout.
 The watch features everything you would ever want for fitness training plus feature sets for outdoor navigation.

 Fenix 5 is perfect for outdoor enthusiasts who are into multi sports and want to be able to track everything.
 You can use it for cycling, open water swimming, cross country skiing, climbing, indoor run/bike/swim, hiking and much more.